 In fact, if anything, this year I have solidified my practice as a sailor more than as an artist, and strangely do not mind a bit, each significantly informs the other and every day I become more entwined as one person in my daily practice, rather than a person split between two such separate worlds.
 Such a revelation also comes with a new chapter, as for the time being I have left my home in West Cornwall and am working in a shipyard in Maine, North America.

-A shipyard is a place of significant anthropological interest, though given the maritime industries fairly significant antiquity and agenda, this may seem somewhat unsurprising.
+A shipyard is a place of significant anthropological interest, though given the maritime industries antiquity and cultural agenda, this may seem somewhat unsurprising.
 It’s hierarchical conflicts, are testosterone fuelled to a chorus of power tools and as the sawdust settles I quietly observe.
 I feel sure it has always been this way, for close to five years I have worked in and out of these rogue places, filled with the grunts of men, wrestling rust and corrosion.
 Seafarers and shipwrights by default seem to be those with a glint in their eyes and a certain flair for bending the rules and there are times that I wonder how the hell I ended up working in this bizarre and backwards industry, when to remain gracious and polite feels impossible and the desire to scream is almost deafening.
 When the need to unpick generations of gender sweeping stereotyping feels an unbearable and unjust burden, when, after all you just want to get on with your job. . .